Eps1.5 br4ve-trave1er.asf: Plot

 Scott (Brian Stokes Mitchell) tells Tyrell (Martin Wallström) that he is aware that Tyrell wanted the CTO position and is trying to manipulate him, also revealing that Sharon (Michele Hicks) told him about the bathroom incident.
-He humiliates Tyrell by telling him he will never be CTO.
+He humiliates Tyrell by telling him he will never be CTO, and mocks Tyrell by sarcastically offering to urinate in front of him.
 At home, a furious Tyrell laments the situation by smashing the kitchen.
 Joanna (Stephanie Corneliussen) tells him that they need to use Sharon at their advantage, as she clearly desires to be wanted.

-Elliot prepares to set off the hacking but is stopped short by Isaac.
+Elliot prepares to set off the hack but is stopped short by Isaac.
 He discovers that Isaac is the person who ordered the hit on Vera's life, which is why Vera wanted to be released that very day.
 Elliot gives him the option to allow the release, as Isaac won't be able to kill Vera due to his new protection.
 Isaac reluctantly allows him, and Elliot hacks the system through a guard's police cruiser.
 That night, Elliot deactivates the cells, and Vera escapes with the rest of the inmates.
-On Vera's orders, DJ kills Isaac, telling Elliot that he can do whatever he wants with his criminal empire.
+On Vera's orders, DJ kills Isaac, telling Elliot that he can do whatever he wants with his criminal empire as he is leaving the country.
 As Vera and DJ leave in a car, Elliot asks about Shayla.
 Vera hands him Isaac's car keys, saying "Told you you'd get her back, bro.
 You just didn't realize she was with you the whole time."
-He opens the car's trunk, and finds Shayla's corpse.
-Elliot cries and runs away from the scene as police sirens are heard.
+He opens the car's trunk, and finds Shayla's corpse with her throat slit.
+Devastated, Elliot cries and flees the scene as police sirens are heard.